-Chemotherapy is the main treatment for limited- and extensive-stage small cell lung cancer.
-Since this cancer grows quickly and is usually diagnosed in the later stages when it has already spread, chemotherapy is more effective than localized treatments like radiation therapy and surgery.
+Chemotherapy provides the backbone in the treatment for both limitedand extensive-stage small-cell lung cancer.
+Since this cancer grows quickly and is usually diagnosed in the later stages when it has already spread, chemotherapy is typically more effective than localized treatments like radiation therapy and surgery.